hcartiaux/doom64-dc-makefile/README.md

 ===============================================
 ```

-Finally, you can remove all the files created previously using the clean step (note that it will not uninstall packages and will not remove your `.cdi` file):
+Finally, you can remove all the files created previously using the `uninstall` task (note that it will not uninstall packages nor your `.cdi` file):

 ```
-make clean
+make uninstall
 ```